What do developments in AI tools for moderation mean for the industry?

 Disintermediating the researcher

-Also I don’t think we should forget that a huge benefit of the human researcher moderating also the depth of understanding that active listening provides which helps analysis.
+Also I don’t think we should forget that a huge benefit of the human researcher moderating is the depth of understanding that active listening provides which helps analysis.
 If you’re the one in the field actively listening to what people say, your brain will make sense of it and develop narratives and ideas for what it means.
 So if moderation is automated and the human is disintermediated by the AI - we lose proximity to the meaning in what was said.
 This is a big loss and one which AI Analysis tools can’t make up for.
 So ultimately the value of AI moderation depends on the demands of the brief and size of the budget.

 Get monthly email updates